reframejs/reframe/docs/overview.template.md

 Stack composed of:
  - Node.js Backend

-We recommand this if you don't need interactive views.

-The app  has no (or almost no) browser-side JavaScript.
+Your app has no (or almost no) browser-side JavaScript.

 You still use JavaScript on the server with Node.js and with React to generate the HTML of your pages.
 (React can render views not only to the DOM but as well to HTML.)

+We recommand this if you don't need interactive views.

 This stack is well suited for mobile.
-(Browser-side JavaScript is a performance killer for mobile.)
+(Browser-side JavaScript is a performance killer on mobile.)

 You can add a Node.js ORM to that stack.